MicrosoftDocs/learn/learn-pr/azure/containerize-deploy-java-app-aks/includes/3-containerize.md

 ## Construct a Docker file

 At this point, your ready to construct a Docker file.
-A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image, each of which are a layer that build on top of each other.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble a container image, each of which are a layer that build on top of each other.

-For example, Turkish Airlines needs to deploy to and run inside of an Application Server, to process HTTP Requests and manage user sessions.
-This Application Server is not packaged inside of the TurkishAirlines-0.0.1-SNAPSHOT.war, it is an external dependency needed at runtime by the TurkishAirlines-0.0.1-SNAPSHOT.war.
-If this was a traditional, non containerized deployment, operation engineers would install the Application Server on the server and/or virtual machine, before deploying the TurkishAirlines-0.0.1-SNAPSHOT.war to it.
+For example, Turkish Airlines needs to deploy to and run inside of an application server, to process HTTP requests and manage user sessions.
+An application server is not packaged inside of the TurkishAirlines-0.0.1-SNAPSHOT.war, it is an external dependency needed at runtime by the TurkishAirlines-0.0.1-SNAPSHOT.war.
+If this was a traditional, non containerized deployment, operation engineers would install and configure an application server on some physical server and/or virtual machine, before deploying the TurkishAirlines-0.0.1-SNAPSHOT.war to it.

-With a Docker file, you can write the instructions needed to accomplish this, by layering in the steps needed to ensure Turkish Airlines has all of the dependencies needed to deploy to any container runtime.
+With a Dockerfile, you can write the instructions (layers) needed to accomplish this automatically, by layering in the steps needed to ensure Turkish Airlines has all of the dependencies needed to deploy to the Docker container runtime.
 This is very compelling when you start to think about on demand scale at unplanned intervals.
+It's worth noting that each layer is leveraging Docker cache which contains the state of the Docker image at each instructional milestone optimizing compute time and reuse.
+If a layer isn't changing, cache layers will be used.

 Within the root of your project, Flight-Booking-System-JavaServlets_App/Project/TurkishAirlines, Create a file called Dockerfile: